buttonsrtoys/gen_expects/README.md

 # gen_expects

-`gen_expects` walks the widget tree and generates expect statements for Flutter widgets tests.
+`gen_expects` is a code generator that walks the widget tree and generates expect statements for Flutter widgets tests.

 You insert a call to `genExpects` into your widget test: